 Public employees provide vital services such as healthcare, sanitation, and education.
-Public workers in half of all states, including West Virginia, have no legal framework for collective bargaining.
+In many states, including West Virginia, public employees have no legal framework for collective bargaining.
 North Carolina and Virginia explicitly ban collective bargaining for public employees.
-Starting with Wisconsin in 2011 public employee bargaining rights in several states have been gutted.
+Starting with Wisconsin in 2011, and continuing with Iowa in 2017, public employee bargaining rights have been gutted.
 The right of public employees to collectively bargain remains endangered in numerous other states.

 The right to collectively bargain is essential for workers to improve their wages and working conditions.
 Collective bargaining rights also enable public workers to fight for better services for the communities they serve.
 Denial of collective bargaining in the southern states is a vestige of slavery and Jim Crow.

 We are proud that the Southern Workers International Justice Campaign, initiated by UE Local 150, is leading the fight to repeal the prohibition of collective bargaining in North Carolina, as well as Virginia and West Virginia.
 We are forging unity and solidarity between the labor movement and the civil rights movement.
 The work of our statewide unions, with their multi-racial membership and leadership, represents a powerful weapon for social progress.